 The cinema takes to the streets and takes over four squares in Alicante the last two weekends of August

-The Department of Project Coordination of the Alicante City Council launches “Cinema en la calle”, a proposal for nighttime cultural leisure of the municipal urban development strategy Edusi, which aims to bring the cinema to the squares and bring the summer cultural offer closer to the residents of the city.
-On Fridays and Saturdays in the second half of August, the greatest film successes of recent years will be screened at 10 pm in four city squares: Castellón, Doctor Gómez Ulla, Gabriel Miró and de las Flores.
+ALICANTE.
+La Department of Coordination of Projects of the Alicante City Council turn on “Cin the street”a proposal for cultural nightlife of the municipal urban development strategy Edusi, what do you expect take cinema a the squares and bring the summer cultural offer closer to the neighbors from the city.
+Fridays and Saturdays in the second half of August will be projected at 10:00 p.m. great cinematographic successes of recent years in four seats from the city: Castellón, Doctor Gómez Ulla, Gabriel Miró and de las Flores.

-The Councilor for Project Coordination, Antonio Peral, points out that this initiative seeks to “extend the leisure, culture and entertainment that the cinema represents to the well-known neighborhoods and squares in different parts of the city.”
-This cycle will liven up the weekend nights at the end of August while “fostering the interpersonal relationships that these outdoor activities foster,” concludes Peral.
+The Councilor for Project Coordination, Anthony Peral, points out that this initiative seeks to “extend the leisure, culture and entertainment that the cinema represents to the well-known neighborhoods and squares in different parts of the city.”
+This cycle will liven up the nights of the weekends at the end of August while “it will promote the interpersonal relationships that these outdoor activities foster”, concludes pear tree.

 During the month of July, Las Cigarreras screened some of the hits by Woody Allen, Steven Spielberg, Spike Lee Hoy and Iciar Bollain, some of them with a live performance of the film’s soundtrack.
-“After the good reception of the summer cinema in La Trasera de Las Cigarreras, we are convinced that this cycle will have the same support from the people of Alicante”, declares the mayor.
+“After the good reception of the summer cinema in Lto Rear of Las Cigarreras, We are convinced that this cycle will have the same support by the people of Alicante”, declares the mayor.

 Programming: four films in four public spaces

-The premiere of the “cinema en la calle” cycle will be on Friday, August 19, with the film ‘Padre no hay más que uno 2’ (2020) in the Plaza de Castellón, in Palmeretes.
+The premiere of the cycle “cinema en la calle” will be the friday august 19 with the movie ‘Father there is only one 2’ (2020) in the Plaza de Castellón, in Palmeretes.
 A family comedy directed and starred by Santiago Segura alongside Loles León, Toni Acosta and other greats of Spanish comedy -the third installment is currently in theaters-.
 After the sudden success of the application for fathers and mothers created by Javier, everything seems calm, but a new baby and the arrival of the mother-in-law will turn the family upside down.

-On Saturday, August 20, the film ‘Operación camarón’ (2021) will be screened in the Plaza del Dr. Gómez Ulla, in front of the MARQ.
+The saturday 20 the film will be screened in August ‘Operation Shrimp’ (2021) in the Plaza del Dr. Gómez Ulla, in front of the MARQ.
 A Spanish comedy by director Carlos Therón and starring Julián López, Miren Ibarguren, Natalia de Molina and Paco Tous.
 It tells the story of Sebas, a rookie policeman perfect for a dangerous mission: to infiltrate a flamenco-trap band – “Los Lolos” – as a keyboard player, which is going to play at the wedding of the daughter of a local trafficker.

-The cycle closes with the successful musical ‘Mamma Mia: over and over again’ (2018) in the Plaza de las Flores, near the University.
+The cycle closes with the successful musical ‘Mamma Mia: Again and Again’ (2018) in the Plaza de las Flores, close to the university.
 Meryl Streep, Pierce Brosnan, Amanda Seyfried and Colin Firth take the viewer back to the summer where it all began.
 From his life in the present, the protagonists of “Mamma mia!”
 They tell us about the events that took place in the magical summer in which this story of Sophie’s three possible parents began.